-After Facebook’s breach of 87 million users’ data in 2018, Amazon’s Echo silently recording families personal conversations and sending them to random contacts, and more, already-skeptical customers are becoming even less willing to shell out their personal information to just anyone — a trend that’s negatively impacting both businesses and customers.
+After Facebook’s breach of 419 million users’ data in 2019, Amazon’s Echo silently recording and storing personal conversations, and more, already-skeptical customers are becoming even less willing to shell out their personal information to just anyone — a trend that’s negatively impacting both businesses and customers.
 It’s a catch 22: Until businesses can prove that they’re a secure and trustworthy place for data to live, customers will continue to withhold their information.
 The less businesses know about customers, the less they’ll be able to give customers the kind of personalized experiences they seek.

 In response to waning trust, many businesses are transitioning toward becoming more transparent with customer data on their own terms — even those not affected by the EU’s strict data regulations.

 Have you ever shared private information with somebody you trust, only to find out later that the person couldn’t keep a secret?
 This is how many consumers are feeling after being burned by record numbers of data breaches and leaks and, for those personally affected, the distrust won’t just pass.

 Privacy Rights Clearinghouse Director of Policy Paul Stephens says that the effects of the 2017 Equifax data breach will be felt for “essentially a hundred years, until everybody is dead that was exposed by this breach.”

 The lasting impact on customers is setting the tone for the way businesses collect customer data all over the world.

-Respecting and protecting customer data is officially “in,” and the reward for following the trend is trust, loyalty and, in many cases, repeat business.
+Respecting and protecting customer data is not just a trend, it’s a necessity, especially to establish trust, loyalty and, in many cases, repeat business.

 Many wonder why businesses collect data at all.
 Wouldn’t it be easier if there wasn’t data to steal?
 Not exactly.
 While customers won’t stay with a business that can’t respect or protect their personal data, they also won’t stay with a business that doesn’t know enough about them to build a relationship.